metabolize/palletjack/README.md

   - Not in manifest
   - Gitignored and not in manfiest
 - Export a project to another folder, using the interpreted manifest file.
+- Rename files during export.
+This is useful for having an internal readme that's different from the readme that gets shipped.

 ## Installation